wolflu05/inventree-bulk-plugin/README.md

 You can define key/value pairs of inputs which you can later reference in your schema via `{{inp.<key>}}`.
 This is useful for [saved templates](#saved-templates) to dynamically generate the amount of locations as you want, but still keep the structure.

-#### Settings

-- `Count from` - defines from where to start with counting numbers in dimensions.
-- `Leading zeros` - defines if it needs to add leading zeros to numbers to ensure consistent length.

-> [!NOTE]
-> :construction: These settings are currently not working - see [#18](https://github.com/wolflu05/inventree-bulk-plugin/issues/18)

 #### Templates

 You can define templates from which you can later extend in your output.
 Template values can also be overwritten.